ispeters/async_scope/asyncscope.md

 The _`nest-sender`_ destructor invokes `token.dissociate()` if it contains an initialized sender (e.g. if step 3b, above completed normally and the _`nest-sender`_ is destroyed without being connected).

+An associated _`nest-sender`_ has many properties of an RAII handle:

+- constructing an instance acquires a "resource" (the association with the scope)
+- destructing an instance releases the same resource
+- moving an instance into another transfers ownership of the resource from the source to the destination
+- etc.

+Copying a _`nest-sender`_ is possible if the sender it is wrapping is copyable but the copying process is a bit unusual as the underlying source of associations (the async scope token) may not reliably allocate new resources (because `try_associate()` may return `false`).
+If the sender, `snd`, provided to `nest()` is copyable then the resulting _`nest-sender`_ is also copyable, with the following rules:

+- copying an unassociated _`nest-sender`_ invariably produces a new unassociated _`nest-sender`_; and
+- copying an associated _`nest-sender`_ proceeds as follows:
+  1. copy the scope token from the source into the destination _`nest-sender`_
+  2. copy the wrapped sender from the source into the destination _`nest-sender`_
+  3. invoke `token.try_associate()` on the copied scope token
+     - if `try_associate()` returns `true` then mark the destination _`nest-sender`_ as associated
+     - otherwise, destroy the copy of the wrapped sender and mark the destination _`nest-sender`_ as unassociated

+When _`nest-sender`_ has a copy constructor, it provides the Strong Exception Guarantee.
+When _`nest-sender`_ has a copy assignment operator

+- if the wrapped sender is no-throw copy-assignable, move-assignable, or swappable then the _`nest-sender`_'s copy assignment operator provides the Strong Exception Guarantee;
+- otherwise, the _`nest-sender`_'s copy assignment operator provides the Basic Exception Guarantee.

 When connecting an unassociated _`nest-sender`_, the resulting _`operation-state`_ completes immediately with `set_stopped()` when started.